Alternative Investment and Computer Trading Algorithms

 The secret to answering this question is to look at what Wall Street actually does with their own money.

 Wall Street firms actively trade stocks for their own firm’s profits.
-It is estimated that 75% of NYSE trades are alternative computer-generated Algorithm trades.
+It is estimated that 75% of NYSE trades are alternative computer-generated algorithm trades.
+Maybe our goal should be to learn how to trade the way Wall Street firms actively trade stocks.
+They use complex computer models with hundreds of inputs to track the momentum of the markets.
+These models find and execute short-term trades.

 These computer-generated trades follow the momentum of the stock market, not the fundamental and often flawed projections of what Wall Street analysts say a stock might do in the future.
 The focus is on what is happening right now, in real time—the actual momentum of the stock market.

 So, which would you prefer driving your investments and future wealth, a Wall Street analyst—no better than a fortune teller?
-Or would you rather trust a sophisticated, and proven computer algorithm to make trades and profits by frequently judging only what the next few days or weeks movements might be?
+Or would you rather trust a sophisticated, and proven computer algorithm to make trades and profits?
+These algorithms frequently judge only what the next few days or weeks movements might be.

 Where is the bigger opportunity?
 Traditional buy-and-hold, or more active trading algorithms?